How Long Does it Take to Fill Out The FAFSA?

 On these terms, if you want to make any changes to the SAR, you can do so online.
 You may check your SAR status online if you haven’t received any response relating to your FAFSA under the period of three weeks, starting from the date of your application.

 How is FAFSA Processed?

 Your information will be available to all the FAFSA member educational institutions, but every institution’s financial aid department will take time evaluating your specific application.
 You might be thinking, “how long does it take for the FAFSA to process?”
 The answer isn’t exact, but it does take time.

-But, Just applying for FAFSA and expecting aid won’t be enough to receive benefits from educational institutions as the institution will have limited aid to distribute everyone.
-This is so because the majority of the FAFSA applicants mention multiple names of institutions they would like to attend on their application.
+But, just applying for FAFSA and expecting aid won’t be enough to receive benefits from educational institutions.
+Colleges will have limited aid to distribute to everyone, because most FAFSA applicants mention multiple colleges that they would like to attend on their application.